bootstrapworld/curriculum/lessons/surface-area-rect-prism/langs/en-us/slides.md

 {layout="LaunchR"}
 # Surface Area

 Type `prism` into the interactions area to see an image of a rectangular prism.
 What do you notice about the prism?
-How many faces does this prism have?
-How would you describe the faces of this prism?

 @image{images/prism.png, "rectangular prism with dimensions and faces labeled"}

 ---
 {layout="Launch"}